afternoonwalsh/GoodreadsScraper/README.md

 <h5>A full-fledged web crawler for Goodreads</h5>
 </div>

+Note: this repo is forked from havanagrawal's work and edited by me, afternoonwalsh :) Thank you havanagrawal!

 A small Python project to pull data from Goodreads using Scrapy and Selenium

 ## Table of Contents